How have Indian clubs fared in AFC Champions League and AFC Cup? | Goal.com

 1987

 After East Bengal, it was Mohun Bagan's turn to carry the tricolour at the continental stage.
-They put up a valiant fight in the qualification stage but still could not progress to the final round as they came second behind Iraqi giants Al Rasheed.
+They put up a valiant fight in the qualification stage but still could not progress to the final round as they came second behind mighty Al Rasheed.

 |Fixtures